Colosseum-MATLAB-Project/createGrid/README.md

 # Creating a Grid of Possible Transceiver in the Ray-tracer
 This repository contains the function to create grid of transceivers in the MATLAB ray-tracer as well as scripts to demonstrate the function in outdoor and indoors scenarios.

+Please refer to [this repository](https://github.com/Colosseum-MATLAB-Project/channelSimulator) for comprehensive instructions on creating Colosseum RF scenarios using MATLAB ray-tracer.

 ## Acknowledgements
   This work is supported by MathWorks under the Development-Collaboration Research Grant